Abstract

 Bikes and Cargo airlines

 UPS Airlines, the fourth-largest cargo airline in the world, has begun hiring bicycle delivery personnel in Vancouver, Washington, and several cities in Oregon.
 In 2018, UPS launched a new program in Seattle, Washington, using pedal-assist electric cargo bikes.
 They also employ Urban Arrow delivery bicycles in Amsterdam.
 Competing directly with FedEx Express, UPS Airlines operates a fleet of over 260 aircraft.
 UPS Flight Forward, a subsidiary, received FAA approval for Part 135 Standard certification, enabling the operation of an unlimited number of drones of any size.
 However, UPS has faced criticism for its treatment of employees, particularly regarding inadequate protections and sick leave during the COVID-19 pandemic.
-The company has also been criticized for issues such as damaged, late, or mishandled packages.
+Critics have also criticized the company for issues such as damaged, late, or mishandled packages.
 Additionally, safe streets activists have accused UPS of endangering cyclists by illegally parking delivery vehicles in bike lanes.

 Environment issues

-UPS operates a global flet of 104,900 vehicles, with nearly 7,000 powered by alternative fuels.
-In 2008, the company expanded its eco-friendly initiatives by ordering 200 hybrid electric vehicles and 300 compressed natural gas vehicles from Daimler Trucks North America.
+UPS operates a global fleet of 104,900 vehicles, with nearly 7,000 powered by alternative fuels.
+In 2008, the company expanded its eco-friendly initiatives by ordering 200 hybrid electric vehicles and 300 compressed natural gas vehicles from Daimler Trucks, North America.
 These efforts have earned UPS a “striding” environmental scorecard and the Clean Air Excellence Award from the US Environmental Protection Agency.
 In 2009, UPS became the first small-package carrier to provide customers with carbon offsets to neutralize greenhouse gas emissions.
-The company is committed to reaching net zero emissions by 2050.
+The company is reaching net zero emissions by 2050.

 Conclusion